 REDRUM.
 Are you a fan of The Shining?
 Take a road trip to the Stanley Hotel, the inspiration of Stephen King’s novel and the eventual movie by the same name.

 The hotel opened in 1909 in Estes Park.
-Shortly after, the hotel’s owner helped to develop the town as a posh mountain getaway.
+Soon after, the hotel’s owner helped to develop the town as a posh mountain getaway.
 Take the Night Spirit Tour to hear the tales of the hotel’s unearthly residents.
 The tour is not recommended for children under age 10.

 Too spooked to stay a night in the hotel?
 No worries – the area has many campground and RV parks.